Last Updated on March 19, 2024 by Sarah Wilson

 When you consider that a tram ride is €3 if you pay on board, and a trip on a funicular costs €3.70 for two journeys (no, you can’t pay for just one!) then this is quite a good deal.

-The ticket machines accept coins, notes, debit and credit cards.
+The ticket machines accept coins, notes, and debit and credit cards.

-Once you’ve selected and paid for option 1,2 or 3, you cannot change to another type of tickets until the previous one has been used.
-For example, if you chose the Zapping option, you will have to first use up all the credit on your Viva Viagem card before you are allowed to buy a one day ticket.
+Once you’ve selected and paid for option 1,2 or 3, you cannot change to another type of ticket until the previous one has been used.
+For example, if you chose the Zapping option, you will have to first use up all the credit on your Navegante Card (formerly Viva Viagem) before you are allowed to buy a one-day ticket.

-The simplest way to check how much balance you have left on your Viva Viagem card is to go to a ticket machine at any Lisbon metro station and insert the card.
+The simplest way to check how much balance you have left on your Navegante Card (formerly Viva Viagem)is to go to a ticket machine at any Lisbon metro station and insert the card.

 Hope this guide helps.
 We have travelled all over the world but found buying a ticket on the Lisbon Metro the most confusing, hence the guide.
 If all else fails, do as we do, smile hopelessly at the person behind you in the queue and hope they can help.